 - Along with these numbers, about 10% of the overall meat ratio will usually be organs – primarily liver.

-In the BARF diet, dog owners focus on providing their dogs with raw meats and organs from numerous animals and adding various fresh fruits, vegetables and eggs with various supplements such as Natural Animal Solutions, (dependant on the dog’s age, health, breed and size), to help simulate the stomach contents that prey animals would contain and therefore adding any vitamins and minerals that may be lacking.
+In the BARF diet, dog owners focus on providing their dogs with raw meats and organs from numerous animals and adding various fresh fruits, vegetables and eggs with various supplements, (dependant on the dog’s age, health, breed and size), to help simulate the stomach contents that prey animals would contain and therefore adding any vitamins and minerals that may be lacking.

 Benefits And Drawbacks Of The BARF Diet